isomerpages/nlb-biblioasia/pages/How Chinese Buddhist Women Shaped the Food Landscape in Singapore.md

 During Jian’s time at Tse Tho Aum, the temple developed a reputation for its tasty food.
 In February 1984, the *Lianhe Wanbao* (联合晚报) newspaper wrote that the dishes prepared by Jian during the Lunar New Year, including the vegetarian *yu sheng*, were “all but superior” to the Manchu imperial feast.[^31] She also taught vegetarian cooking classes.

 In many ways, women like Jian Daxian, Yang Muzhen, Yang Qincai and Venerable Ho Yuen Hoe were ahead of their time.
 Today, the vegetarian is spoiled for choice in Singapore.
 Apart from the mainstay of Indian and Chinese vegetarian restaurants, there are vegetarian eateries offering Indonesian, Peranakan, Korean, Japanese and Vietnamese cuisine.
 Most food courts, coffeeshops and hawker centres will also have at least one vegetarian food stall.
-Loke Woh Yuen, Fut Sai Kai and Bodhi Lin may have faded
+Loke Woh Yuen, Fut Sai Kai and Bodhi Lin may have faded away, but their spirit lives on.

 <div style="background-colour: #fff6ba; padding: 20px; margin: 20px; background:#fff6ba; display:block; font-size:1rem; line-height:1.5rem;">Research for this essay was funded by the National Heritage Board’s Heritage Research Grant under the project titled “Mapping Female Religious Heritage in Singapore: Chinese Temples as Sites of Regional Socio-cultural Linkage” (A-0003245-00-00).
 The author wishes to thank the principal investigator of the project Dr Show Ying Ruo from the Asia Research Institute, National University of Singapore, for her guidance and comments on an early draft of this essay.</div>